Cal Falcons

 Cal Falcons is a website and social media community featuring three live streaming webcams trained on a peregrine falcon nest site atop Sather Tower at the University of California, Berkeley.
 Cal Falcons is known for its extensive social media presence and following.
 The live stream runs continuously throughout the year, recording all facets of the falcon lifecycle, including courtship, breeding, and raising young.
 The site launched with two cameras in January 2019.

 Nest site

 Peregrine falcons initially established a territory and nest at Sather Tower in spring of 2017.
-Initially, the falcon pair laid their eggs on a broken sandbag on the upper balcony of Sather Tower, which was replaced by researchers with a nest box after scientists found that eggs were rolling off of the sandbag.
+Initially, the falcon pair laid their eggs on a broken sandbag on the upper balcony of Sather Tower, which was replaced by researchers with a nest box after scientists found that eggs were rolling off the sandbag.
 In the wild, falcons nest on rocky ledges and cliff faces, so the gravel-filled nest box was designed to mimic those conditions.
 A permanent wooden nest box was installed in 2018, prior to the pair's second breeding season.
 Two cameras were installed prior to the 2019 nesting season, allowing continual remote viewing of the nest area.